onedata/onedata-documentation/docs/admin-guide/oneprovider/installation/docker-compose.md

 Oneprovider service requires several TCP ports (`80`,`443`, `4443`, `6665`,`9443`) to be opened for proper operation.
 Some of these ports can be limited to internal network, in particular `9443` for **Onepanel** management interface.

-Furthermore, on all nodes of Oneprovider deployment where Couchbase instance is deployed, it exposes several additional ports.
+Furthermore, on all hosts of Oneprovider deployment where Couchbase instance is deployed, it exposes several additional ports.
 This means that the Couchbase [security guidelines][security-intro] should be also followed.